marylieh/marylieh/README.md

 ♥ I do [Kotlin](https://kotlinlang.org/) 💜, [Java](https://www.oracle.com/de/java/) ☕ and learning [Rust](https://www.rust-lang.org/) 🦀 currently.
 I also do a little HTML CSS Website stuff but I don't like [JavaScript](https://www.javascript.com/) 🟨 :P

+If you want to support me and my work, you can leave me a little tip [here](https://ko-fi.com/marylieh) <3

 Thank you for visiting my profile ^-^

 ![](https://komarev.com/ghpvc/?username=marylieh)